Named pipe

-In computing, a named pipe (also known as a FIFO for its behavior) is an extension to the traditional pipe concept on Unix and Unix-like systems, and is one of the methods of inter-process communication (IPC).
-The concept is also found in OS/2 and Microsoft Windows, although the semantics differ substantially.
+In computing, a named pipe (also known as a FIFO for its behavior) is an extension of the traditional pipe concept on Unix and Unix-like systems, and is one of the methods of inter-process communication (IPC).
+The concept is also found in the OS/2 and Microsoft Windows operating systems, although the programming semantics differ substantially.
 A traditional pipe is "unnamed" and lasts only as long as the process.
-A named pipe, however, can last as long as the system is up, beyond the life of the process.
-It can be deleted if no longer used.
-Usually a named pipe appears as a file, and generally processes attach to it for IPC.
+A named pipe, on the other hand, can last as long as the system is up, beyond the life of the process, and can be deleted if no longer used.
+Usually a named pipe appears as a file, and generally processes attach to it for inter-process communication (IPC).